 Although your business is online it tends to boost better engagement if you add a local address with Google Maps (or a custom map).
 Remind people you exist in reality, and that you are reachable.
 Besides, adding

 Top align labels

 The call to action is the telling part where you want your users to ultimately click.
-Make it appear bold so you can draw user’s attention to there.
+Make it appear bold so you can draw the user’s attention to there.
 Primary and secondary, two separate buttons bring more effective outputs as their purpose is significantly different.

-Making your forms secured from spam is another crucial point.
+Making your forms secure from spam is another crucial point.
 Luckily, there are learn methods to do that and one of them is Google’s reCaptcha.
 Although it’s not the ultimate firewall, it still has a wonderful benefit in terms of saving the form from getting attacked by spamming bots.

 Several studies have found that some users take captchas negatively.
 As long as it only requires a click on the checkbox, users don’t get much frustrated.
 Security comes first, so

 While setting placeholder text and field labels, avoid all caps.
 Because all caps are hard to scan considering which is comfortable on the eye.
 Evidently, sentence case is the most readable format and all of us are used to it since we read almost all text in this format.